ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/SpawnPoints.md

 | Homogeneity     | OPTIONAL: A vector describing the velocity increments for left lanes |
 | RightLaneOnly   | OPTIONAL: A flag determining whether this TrafficGroup can only be applied to the right most lane |

-The PreRunCommon SpawnPoint will spawn common agents on the specified Lanes of the specified Road from the s position S-Start to the s position S-End with Traffic Parameters sampled from the specified TrafficVolumes, PlatoonRates, Velocities, and AgentProfiles lists with the following restrictions:
+The PreRunCommon SpawnPoint will spawn common agents on the specified Lanes of the specified Road from the s position S-Start to the s position S-End based on the parameters of the TrafficGroups.
+The following restrictions apply:

 - If the Scenario Spawn Point spawned Scenario Agents (including the Ego agent) before this Spawn Point is triggered (in the intended order of these Spawn Points), ranges between the Scenario Agents are invalid for spawning by this Spawn Point.
 The spawn ranges will only be augmented by Scenario Agents on the same Road and Lane.